Subwaytime/waku/docs/features/unmount.md

 <code class="highlight">unmountAllComponents</code> removes all dynamically mounted Vue components from the DOM, providing a quick way to clean up and clear the application's interface.
 <br />
 <br />
-This also kill any cached Components inside the Vue Mountable service.
+This also kill any cached Components inside the Waku instance.
 </div>

 ```ts